DanBuchan/awd_coursera_container/README.md

 To upload to coursera you need to provide a zip of the directory (and all its contents) that contains the `Dockerfile`, `zip -r name.zip .`.
 Note that you should make the zip file inside directory that contains the dockerfile, don't zip the containing directory as the coursera docker build process assumes the `Dockerfile` is in the vary root of the zip.

+When you configure your container on the Coursera Labs Manager page make sure to change the http port to 8000, from the default 8888.

+To build a new lab fork the project in git hub and make the edits to the dockerfile that your need

 ## Things of note

 ## build.sh